cixel/gc2024/presentation.md

 ![](toolexec-graph.svg)

-^ for example, instead of spawning the compiler directly, go will now spawn our tool and tell it how it would've spawned the compiler
+^ for example, instead of running the compiler directly, go will now running our tool and tell it how it would've run the compiler

 ^ so now it’s up to us to spawn the compiler, but before and after that, we can kinda do whatever we want

-^ And we can do some really stupid stuff with this

 ^ we can't directly change the shape of the action graph, but we can change what happens at each node